yeungon/wp-security-master/readme.txt

 3. Click on the  WP Security Master link from the main menu

 == Changelog ==

+= 1.0.2 =
+*Feature added: Hiding the countdown timer till the configuration is set *Fixed: Preventing the error triggered when activating the plugin

+= 1.0.1 =
+*Add the clock on the top of the admin menubar.
+*Now, admin can lock it immediately or update/extend/renew the timespan on the top of the admin menubar.

 = 1.0 =
-*Release the first stable version on April 2019, tested on WordPress 5.5
+*Release the first stable version on April 2019, tested on WordPress 5.1

 == Upgrade Notice ==